 Day 5 : Siem Reap – Angkor Wat (B , L , D )

 You have 2 options for the day.
-One is a ride back to the Temples for a deeper discovery while the other is a two-wheeled tour around Siem Riep to visit the remained sights.
-As aforementioned, Siem Reap is the most morden city so there is no end of places to dine, join activities, and find for amusement.
-Even though, its safe, friendly, and pleasant nature is still remained.
-To back up your mental and physical health for the half tour left, relax yourself by the clear pool and have a body massage in house massage service of the hotel.
+One is a ride back to the Temples for a deeper discovery while the other is a two-wheeled tour around Siem Reap to visit the remained sights.
+As aforementioned, Siem Reap is the most modern city so there is no end of places to dine, join activities, and find for amusement.
+Even though, its safe, friendly, and pleasant nature remain.
+To back up your mental and physical health for the half tour left, relax by the clear pool and have a body massage in-house massage service of the hotel.
 Do whatever you want to unwind.
 It’s such an important break amid the tour to perfect your experience.

 Day 7 : Siem Reap – Battambang (B , L , D )